RobertSuto/The-Simpsons-Facial-Recognition/README.md

 1. Face detection: given a set of training images with faces and non-faces, train a classifier to detect faces in test images.
 2. Cartoon character classification: given a set of training images with four cartoon characters, train a classifier to recognize the characters in test images.

-## Requirements

-The project requires the following libraries:

 ## Usage

 To run the project, follow these steps: